J.W. Berry (1980) described 4 modes of acculturation.

-Not only can missionaries err by trying to bring their own culture along into the recipient culture as part of God’s message, they can also err by bringing the Biblical culture into the recipient culture as if it is part of God’s message as well.
+Not only can missionaries err by trying to bring their own culture along into the recipient culture as part of God’s message, they can also err by bringing the Biblical culture (cultural aspects that are over 2 millenia or more out of date) into the recipient culture as if it is part of God’s message as well.

 This is common.
 We see it in the “search for the New Testament church.”
 We should not seek to create the New Testament (1st century) church in the 21st century.
 Some look to the churches of Timothy and Titus as the ideal.
 Some look to Corinth.
 Some look to the church of Jerusalem.
 None of these churches are 21st century churches.
 We should seek to create God’s church in the 21st century.
 Such a church can and should be quite different from the 1st century church because the culture is so different.

 We can also see it with attempts to define eating rules of ancient Israel as timeless patterns for today.
 We see it in attempting to define relationships between individuals and other social entities by cultural standards of the Hellenized world.
 The result of bringing cultures along with the Gospel tends to create marginalization and assimilation of cultures which degrades and confuses the Gospel message.

 In short, bringing the message of God into a Recipient culture C needs to be done where Separation is maintained not only with the Missionary culture, but also with the Biblical culture.